Flight departures board at the airport

 Pro tip: Use the “whole month” calendar view

-One of the most underused features on flight search tools is the monthly calendar view.
-Instead of searching for a specific date and getting a single price, open up a full grid showing fares across an entire month.
-The cheapest days become very clear.
+One of the most underused features in flight search is the monthly view.
+Instead of pricing a single date, open a full grid across a month, and the cheap days jump out.

 Domestic US flights